Department of Women, Gender, and Sexuality Graduate Student Handbook

 Second Year Duties

-Historically, second year student select one member of their cohort to attend departmental faculty meetings.
+Historically, second year students select one member of their cohort to attend departmental faculty meetings.
 Some cohorts have also decided to rotate which member attends the meeting each month so that every member is able to participate.
 After attending, the graduate student is responsible for compiling minutes from the meeting and sharing with the entirety of the department’s graduate students, either electronically or in person.
 The representative is also responsible for collecting and sharing graduate student questions and concerns with faculty at these meetings.

 Graduate Studies Committee